blueimp/Gallery/README.md

     titleProperty: 'title',
     // The list object property (or data attribute) with the object URL:
     urlProperty: 'href',
+    // The gallery listens for transitionend events before triggering the
+    // opened and closed events, unless the following option is set to false:
+    displayTransition: true,
     // Defines if the gallery slides are cleared from the gallery modal,
     // or reused for the next gallery initialization:
     clearSlides: true,